© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Onnen-Deg Defended Settlement is a scheduled monument protected by Cadw under reference CD162.
 View the official record →

-Onnen-Deg Defended Settlement is a prehistoric promontory fort located in inland Ceredigion, Wales.
+Onnen-Deg Defended Settlement is a prehistoric promontory fort situated in Ceredigion, Wales, occupying a naturally defensive hilltop position inland from the coast.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD162.

 Onnen-Deg Defended Settlement dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Onnen-Deg Defended Settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD162.